Bari Weiss: Columbians for Academic Freedom

-After the 2004 release of the film Columbia Unbecoming, which alleged classroom intimidation of pro-Israel students by pro-Palestinian professors, Weiss, Aharon Horwitz, Daniella Kahane, and Ariel Beery co-founded Columbians for Academic Freedom (CAF).
-Weiss said she had felt intimidated by Professor Joseph Massad during his lectures and thought he spent too much time talking about Zionism and Israel for a course about the entire Middle East.
+After the 2004 release of The David Project's film Columbia Unbecoming—which alleged classroom intimidation of pro-Israel students by professors critical of Israel and opposed to Zionism in Columbia's Middle East and Asian Languages and Cultures department, allegations the professors denied—Weiss, Aharon Horwitz, Daniella Kahane, and Ariel Beery co-founded Columbians for Academic Freedom (CAF), which led a campaign against those professors.
+The NYCLU denounced the campaign.
+Weiss said she had felt intimidated by Professor Joseph Massad during his lectures and believed he devoted excessive time to Zionism and Israel in a course covering the broader Middle East.

-In response to the release of the film, Columbia put together a committee to examine the allegations.
-The committee criticized Massad, but emphasized a lack of civility on campus, including from pro-Israel students who heckled some of their professors.
-Weiss criticized the committee for its focus on individual grievances, maintaining that students were intimidated because of their views.

-In her 2019 book How to Fight Anti-Semitism, Weiss describes the contentious atmosphere during this period as giving her "a front row seat to leftist anti-Semitism" at the university.
-Glenn Greenwald has alleged that the activism Weiss initiated was "designed to ruin the careers of Arab professors by equating their criticisms of Israel with racism, anti-Semitism, and bullying, and its central demand was that those professors (some of whom lacked tenure) be disciplined for their transgressions".
+A committee convened by Columbia University in response to public pressure after the film's release examined and dismissed most of the allegations made in the film against Massad and the other professors.
+The committee, which concluded its work in spring 2005, reported that it had "no basis for believing that Professor Massad systematically suppressed dissenting views in his classroom" and that it "found no evidence of any statements made by the faculty that could reasonably be construed as anti-semitic."
+The committee found it "credible" that Massad had been angered by a question from a student he understood to be defending Israel's conduct toward Palestinians and that his response "exceeded commonly accepted bounds by conveying that her question merited harsh public criticism"; it also described an environment of incivility in which pro-Israel students disrupted lectures on Middle Eastern studies and heckled professors.
+Weiss criticized the committee's focus on individual grievances, maintaining that students had been intimidated because of their views.
+In her 2019 book How to Fight Anti-Semitism, Weiss writes that the atmosphere of that period gave her "a front row seat to leftist anti-Semitism" at the university.
+Journalist Glenn Greenwald alleged that the campaign Weiss helped initiate was "designed to ruin the careers of Arab professors by equating their criticisms of Israel with racism, anti-Semitism, and bullying, and its central demand was that those professors (some of whom lacked tenure) be disciplined for their transgressions".
+At a panel at the 2012 Conference of the American Zionist Movement, Weiss said she "got involved in journalism through activism", referring to what she called her "Zionist activism" at Columbia.

 Career

 In 2007, Weiss worked for Haaretz and The Forward.
-In Haaretz, she criticized the tenure promotion of Barnard College anthropologist Nadia Abu El-Haj over a book that Weiss alleged caricatured Israeli archaeologists.
-From 2011 to 2013, Weiss was senior news and politics editor at Tablet.
+Writing in Haaretz, she criticized the tenure promotion of Barnard College anthropologist Nadia Abu El-Haj over her book Facts on the Ground: Archaeological Practice and Territorial Self-Fashioning in Israeli Society, which Weiss alleged caricatured Israeli archaeologists.
+From 2011 to 2013, Weiss was senior news and politics editor at the American Jewish conservative magazine Tablet.

 2013–2017: The Wall Street Journal

 Weiss was an op-ed and book review editor at The Wall Street Journal from 2013 until April 2017.
-She left following the departure of Pulitzer Prize winner and deputy editorial page editor Bret Stephens, for whom she had worked, and joined him at The New York Times.
+She departed after deputy editorial page editor Bret Stephens resigned and subsequently joined him at The New York Times.